razorpay/blade/rfcs/2022-04-09-accessibility.md

 ReactAria provides a [FocusRing](https://react-spectrum.adobe.com/react-aria/FocusRing.html) component which solves this.

-While this works great, this solution can be a bit overkill since react aria does this all with javascript and have it's own event handling system.
+While this works great, this solution can be a bit of an overkill since ReactAria does this all with JavaScript and has its own event handling system.
-I think it will be better and easier if we `use the platform™`
+I think it will be better and easier if we stick to `:focus-visible` CSS property which is becoming standard in browser & a platform feature.

 ## Focus trap